ToontownRewritten/api-doc/login.md

 {"success":"true","gameserver":"gameserver-alpha.toontownrewritten.com","cookie":"deadbeefdeafbeef0x123","manifest":"/content/patchmanifest.txt"}
 ```
 The user can now login!
 Set the environment variable TTR_GAMESERVER to the value of the gameserver key, and the environment variable TTR_PLAYCOOKIE to the value of the cookie key, then boot the game.

-The manifest should appended to `https://cdn.toontownrewritten.com` to form the URL for the patch manifest to be used for updating.
+The manifest should be appended to `https://cdn.toontownrewritten.com` to form the URL for the patch manifest to be used for updating.

 ### Queued response
 ```